Abhi-1U/rebib/readme.md

 own package.

 -   Reads bib chunks to produce minimum viable bibtex equivalent
--   separate title,URL field (if applicable)
+-   separate title, URL field, year (if applicable)
 -   rest of data is stored in journal(internally) and publisher(when writing bibtex file)